elatov/elatov.github.io/_posts/2014-01-05-updating-esxi-5-0u2-esxi-5-1u1.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2014/01/51-offline-bundle.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2014/01/51-offline-bundle.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2014/01/51-offline-bundle-1024x113.png" alt="51 offline bundle 1024x113 Updating ESXi 5.0U2 to ESXi 5.1U1" width="620" height="68" class="alignnone size-large wp-image-9978" title="Updating ESXi 5.0U2 to ESXi 5.1U1" /></a>

-The bundle was ~300MB, rather than downloading that using the ESXi host, I decided to first download it to my local desktop and then copy it to the host (just in case the update fails, I wouldn&#8217;t want to download that again&#8230; plus I can save it in my ISOs repository for later use as well).
+The bundle was ~300MB, rather than downloading that using the ESXi host, I decided to first download it to my local desktop and then copy it to the host (just in case the update fails, I wouldn't want to download that again... plus I can save it in my ISOs repository for later use as well).
 Then uploading the file to my datastore:

     $ scp VMware-ESXi-5.1.0-799733-depot.zip esx:/vmfs/volumes/datastore1/.
     VMware-ESXi-5.1.0-799733-depot.zip            100%  298MB  16.5MB/s   00:18